roualdes/MATH131/_sources/week-05.md

 * Police Shootings: Characteristics of individuals killed by police in 2015.

-Any other data sets require instructor approval.
-Data sets such as the plants or arm strength data sets are insufficiently complex for this project.
-Also you can’t use the dsmall, diamonds, or NCbirths data sets because we’ve used them too much already.
+Any other datasets, and/or any that we've already used in class require instructor approval.

 ## How to submit